Semiotic theory of Charles Sanders Peirce: Classes of signs

 Every sign falls under one class or another within (I) and within (II) and within (III).
 Thus each of the three typologies is a three-valued parameter for every sign.
-The three parameters are not independent of each other; many co-classifications aren't found.
+The three parameters are not independent of each other; many co-classifications are not found.
 The result is not 27 but instead ten classes of signs fully specified at this level of analysis.

 In later years, Peirce attempted a finer level of analysis, defining sign classes in terms of relations not just to sign, object, and interpretant, but to sign, immediate object, dynamic object, immediate interpretant, dynamic interpretant, and final or normal interpretant.
 He aimed at 10 trichotomies of signs, with the above three trichotomies interspersed among them, and issuing in 66 classes of signs.
 He did not bring that system into a finished form.
 In any case, in that system, icon, index, and symbol were classed by category of how they stood for the dynamic object, while rheme, dicisign, and argument were classed by the category of how they stood to the final or normal interpretant.

-These conceptions are specific to Peirce's theory of signs and are not exactly equivalent to general uses of the notions of "icon", "index", "symbol", "tone", "token", "type", "term" (or "rheme"), "proposition" (or "dicisign), "argument".
+These conceptions are specific to Peirce's theory of signs and are not exactly equivalent to general uses of the notions of "icon", "index", "symbol", "tone", "token", "type", "term" (or "rheme"), "proposition" (or "pheme"), "argument".